smguilia/overview-1/glossary/glossary.md

 {: #x2260813}

 An application programming interface that provides rich functionality for interacting with an application.
 The assembly  makes side calls to external services and then transforms and aggregates the response before a response is relayed to the calling application.

+### assessment
+{: #x2219017}

+The testing process to monitor and measure specific aspects of an implementation to ensure a control is met.

+### asset
+{: #x2172042}

+Tangible or intangible goods, services, or property represented as an entity that is traded on a blockchain network.

 ### attribute
 {: #x2000252}